unrenamed/knossos/README.md

 # Knossos

-Knossos is a Rust library and CLI for maze generation, complete with fundamental functions for rendering and saving mazes to files.
+Knossos is a simple and flexible Rust library and CLI tool for generating mazes using various algorithms.
+It includes built-in utilities for rendering mazes as ASCII, images, or game maps and supports saving them in multiple formats.

 ## Reference